Is the continuum SSH model topological?: Our continuum SSH model

-Here, $\chi_S$ is the indicator function of a set $S$.
-Hence the potential of the Hamiltonian $ H^\lambda $ is a sum of square well potentials centered about all sites in $\Set{s_j}_{j\in\ZZ}$; those centered at $A-$ sites have width $\wA$ and those centered about $B-$ sites have width $\wB$.
+Hence the potential of the Hamiltonian $ H^\lambda $ is a sum of square well potentials centered about all sites in $\Set{s_j}_{j\in\ZZ}$; those centered at $even$ sites have width $\wA$ and those centered about $odd$ sites have width $\wB$.
 This class of Hamiltonians has been studied, for example, in \cite{fefferman_topologically_2017}.

-The tight-binding regime is obtained when $\lambda$ is taken sufficiently large and finite.
-If, after appropriate translation and scaling, $H^\lambda$ converges to a limiting operator, the latter is called the tight-binding limit.
+The tight-binding regime is obtained when $\lambda$ is taken sufficiently large yet finite.
+If, after appropriate translation and scaling, $H^\lambda$ converges to a limiting operator on $\ell^2(\ZZ)$ (see \cref{eq:TB H}), the latter is called the tight-binding limit.

 When $\wA=\wB$, each cell contains a symmetric double-well, and we expect the low energy spectrum of this model should be approximated in terms of the two-band SSH model \cref{HSSHk} with in-cell hopping coefficient $\tin$ and out-of-cell hopping coefficient $\tout$, related, respectively, to $\din$ and $\dout$.
 This intuition is now made rigorous.